bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 1. Data gets written to files with an appropriate output command, e.g. `Out-File`.
 2. PowerShell provides a dedicated logging feature called [Transcripts](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.host/start-transcript?view=powershell-7.4), and errors & warnings can be captured in variables.

-> The first recording for Tidbit 11 Ends here
->
+> This is the break point between podcast episode PBS Tidbit 11A & PBS Tidbit 11B.
 > {: .notice}

-_**Note:** this is the break point between podcast episode PBS Tidbit 11A & PBS Tidbit 11B._

 ### Argument Sanity with Parameter Definitions